Water or liquid damage - What should I do if I spill liquid on my computer?

 Try to remove as much water as possible to minimise the amount reaching the electronics.

 In the example picture below, we would want to open up the laptop, ply it with lots more kitchen towel (or whatever you have) and lay it over the edge of a flat surface - such as a kitchen work-surface - with the screen hanging over the edge (this way the keyboard would be laying on the kitchen towel).

 Leave it there for at least an hour..... and keep your fingers crossed.

 And then...?
 Is that it?

 You now have two choices.

-Either you take it to a computer repair shop to get given the once over, or take your chances.
-Remember, even if you do take your chances, turning on your device, and everything is working, a problem may still arise at a later date.
+Either, you take it to a computer repair shop as soon as possible to get given the once over, or you take your chances.
+Remember, even if you do take your chances, turn on your device, and everything is working as it should be, a problem may still arise at a later date.

 With our specialist tools and knowledge, we'll likely be able to get your device up and running again.

-If your computer is beyond repair, we can usually recover your data, so all is not lost.
+If, however, your computer is beyond repair, we can usually recover your data, so all is not lost.